GeethaKotipalli/FrontEnd-App/README.md

 ---
-Page_type : Sample
+Page_type: Sample
-name : "HTML_APP"
+name: "HTML APP"
-Decription : " This is a sample HTML web application that can deploy on AWS " languages :
+description: " This is a sample HTML web application that can deploy on AWS "
--JavaScript
--HTML
--BootStrap
+languages:
+- JavaScript
+- HTML
+- BootStrap
 Products:
--AWS
--EC2
--GIT
+- AWS
+- EC2
+- GIT
 ---